Internship

 My Design Focus

 My work focused on building a strong foundation by mapping how users across different roles interact with each part of the system.
-By identifying where those interactions overlapped, I was able to pinpoint the highest-impact areas to prioritize in the redesign.
+By identifying where those interactions overlapped, I was able to pinpoint the highest-impact areas to prioritize in the redesign through research insights from surveys, interviews and UX audits.

 Strategic Workflow Alignment